EvaluationContext/evaluationcontext.github.io/docs/posts/2025/2025-10-22-DaxLibContribute/DaxLibContribute.md

 ## Small library

-In this mode you develop your library on a personal fork of :octicons-repo-24: `daxlib/daxlib` (i.e :material-source-fork: `evaluationcontext/daxlib`), then submit a :octicons-git-pull-request-24: pull request to :octicons-repo-24: `daxlib/daxlib` to submit your library, and your :octicons-package-16: library will be released to `daxlib.org`.
+In this mode you develop your library on a personal fork of :octicons-repo-24: `daxlib/daxlib` (i.e :material-source-fork: `evaluationcontext/daxlib`), then submit a :octicons-git-pull-request-24: pull request to :octicons-repo-24: `daxlib/daxlib` to submit your library, and your :octicons-package-16: library will be released to `Dax lib`.
 There is a [guide](https://docs.daxlib.org/contribute/fork-daxlib) on how to contribute a small library to DAX Lib.

 The process is as follows: